Jackeeet/haskell-rpn/README.md

 A simple RPN calculator written in Haskell.

-Supports basic arithmetic operators on integers.
+Supports basic arithmetic operations on integers.

 Written mainly to practice using the State Monad.